-The original vision shared with the greater Austin area churches, and which could easily be adopted in every city/region in our nation and around the world (as it has been in Whatcom County, Washington, Albuquerque and the entire state of New Mexico, and other cities and regions around the United States) is this:
+The original vision shared with the greater Austin area churches, and which could easily be adopted in every city/region in our nation and around the world (as it has been in Whatcom County, Washington, the entire state of New Mexico, and other cities and regions around the United States) is this:

 How does this work?
 It’s the simplest of strategies based on the call to post watchmen on the walls (Isaiah 62:6-7).
 To commit to this Unceasing Prayer Initiative:

 Once a year, the Austin area pastors come together for lunch to celebrate what God has done, is doing, and will do in response to a united, praying Church!
 They break bread together, worship together, pray with and for one another and their city, and then all are given an opportunity to sign their churches up for another year of unceasing prayer!
 Pastors who have not yet been a part of the Unceasing Prayer Movement are given information and encouraged to join the movement of prayer!